There are times when you are unhappy with something that has happened at school and you want to talk to someone about it.

 If you are still not satisfied, you may wish to contact the Chair of Governors and request that they look again at your complaint and the Head Teacher's response.
 The Chair of Governors will seek to clarify your concerns and undertake their own independent investigation.
 You will then receive a written response to your complaint.

 Should you remain dissatisfied with the response from the Chair of Governors, you can ask for your complaint to be referred to a Governing Body Complaints Review Panel.

-This will comprise a group of 3 governors from the school who, as far as is possible, have no previous knowledge of the problem and who will therefore be able to give it fresh assessment.
+This will comprise a group of 3 governors from the school or Trustees from our MAT who, as far as is possible, have no previous knowledge of the problem and who will therefore be able to give it fresh assessment.

 You will be invited to attend a meeting and speak to the Panel in person.
-The full School Complaints procedure (available from the school office) explains how these meetings operate.
+The full School Complaints procedure (available at the bottom of this page) explains how these meetings operate.